If you’re thinking of taking the family away for the half term break to have some fun and adventure look no further than your Club!

 Nowadays, Halloween is more about fun and games.
-Traditional activities can be trick or treating, wearing a mask and fancy dress costumes (a way of imitating the evil demons and pacifying them), apple bobbing, carving out jack-o-lanterns from pumpkins, telling ghostly stories and watching horror movies.
+Traditional activities can include trick or treating, wearing fancy dress costumes, apple bobbing, carving out jack-o-lanterns from pumpkins, telling ghostly stories and watching scary movies.

 If you’re after more views than vampires, and more green than ghouls – we have plenty of Club Sites with availability and with mid-season prices too - planning a camping trip at this time of year with the family can be treat-tastic!

 Please note, the half-term dates listed are a guideline only and can vary according to area and school type.